lapalb/as_blog/_posts/2021-04-18-redux-make-state-management-great-again.md

 `Redux` was created to make `state management` predictable, providing a single state container and strict rules on how state can be changed.
 It can be used with any front-end framework, such as `React`, `Angular`, `jQuery`.

-This was based on the principle of Single Source of Truth(Who cares about truth anyways these days 😜) ngle Source of Truth(Who cares about truth anyways these days 😜)
+This was based on the principle of Single Source of Truth(Who cares about truth anyways these days 😜)

 <img class="img-fluid" src="/as_blog/images/redux.jpeg">